Mendoza, Argentina

 When we asked people what advice they would give someone preparing to move to Mendoza, they said:

 "Mendoza is a great place to retire for expats looking for a peaceful and affordable lifestyle.
 It is important to note that the cost of living in Mendoza is much lower than in other parts of Argentina, making it an attractive option for retirees.
 Expats should also be aware that the climate in Mendoza is generally dry and sunny, with temperatures ranging from mild to hot depending on the season.
 Additionally, the city is home to a vibrant cultural scene, with plenty of restaurants, bars, and other entertainment options.
-Finally, it is important to note that the local language is Spanish, so expats should make sure to brush up on their language skills before moving to Mendoza," remarked one expat who made the move to Mendoza.
+Finally, it is important to note that the local language is Spanish, so expats should make sure to brush up on their language skills before moving to Mendoza," remarked one expat living in Mendoza, Argentina.

 Get Quote